Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The fiber dimension and -positivity

-\begin{proof} The proposition is proved by induction on the dimension $k=\dim{V}$.
+\begin{proof} We prove this proposition by induction on the dimension $k=\dim{V}$.
 When $k$ is zero, we set $D_{0}=V$.
-Then the above properties hold.
-(Then property (5) always holds.)
-Thus we can suppose that $k$ is greater than zero.
+Then the properties in Proposition \ref{Key} hold.
+From now on, we assume that $k$ is greater than zero.